Pressure mounts on UK PM Johnson after crushing election defeats | Politics

 - United Kingdom

-Boris Johnson's Conservatives lost two parliamentary seats on Friday, a crushing blow to the governing party that prompted the resignation of the party's chairman and intensified doubts about the future of Britain's prime minister.
+Boris Johnson's Conservatives lost two parliamentary seats on Friday, a crushing blow to the governing party that prompted the resignation of its chairman and intensified doubts about the future of Britain's prime minister.

 In Rwanda for a meeting of Commonwealth nations, Johnson was defiant, pledging to listen to voters' concerns and do more to tackle a cost-of-living crisis after what he described as "tough" results in the two so-called by-elections.
-The losses - one in the Conservatives' traditional southern heartlands and in a northern England seat won from Labour in the last election - suggest the electoral coalition Johnson brought together at the 2019 national election may be fracturing.
+The losses - one in the Conservatives' traditional southern heartlands and in a northern English industrial seat won from Labour in the last election - suggest the broad appeal Johnson presented to win the 2019 election may be fracturing.

-The transformation of Johnson from vote winner to electoral liability may prompt lawmakers to move against him again after months of scandal over COVID-19 lockdown parties at a time when millions are struggling with rising food and fuel prices.
-Johnson has resisted intense pressure to resign after he was fined for breaking lockdown rules at his Downing Street office.
+Fears that Johnson could have become an electoral liability may prompt lawmakers to move against him again after months of scandal over COVID-19 lockdown parties at a time when millions are struggling with rising food and fuel prices.
+Johnson has so far resisted pressure to resign after he was fined for breaking lockdown rules at his Downing Street office.

+Johnson responded by saying he understood his disappointment but "this government was elected with a historic mandate just over two years ago" and he would continue to work to that end.
+A Conservative party source said Johnson was not concerned about further resignations from his cabinet team of top ministers and took a swipe at the media for what they called "misreporting" of lockdown parties.

+CONSERVATIVE UNREST But the explanations offered by Johnson and his team may do little to ease frustration in the Conservative Party.

 Several Conservative lawmakers tweeted support for Dowden, saying he was not to blame for the results in messages that suggested resurgent dissent against Johnson's leadership.
-Although under his party's rules Johnson cannot face another confidence motion for a year, lawmakers fearing for their own futures may decide to reduce the grace period to bring about a second vote.
+Although under his party's rules Johnson cannot face another confidence motion for a year, lawmakers fearing for their own futures may try to force a change to bring about a second vote.

-The Liberal Democrats said the size of the victory suggested that other Conservative lawmakers may be at risk of losing their seats in the party's southern heartlands.
-"If Conservative MPs don't wake up, I think of the next election, the voters will send them packing," the Liberal Democrats' leader, Ed Davey, said.

-Winning LibDem candidate Richard Foord said in his victory speech that Johnson should "go, and go now".
-In the separate parliamentary seat of Wakefield in northern England, the main opposition Labour party also defeated the Conservatives.
+"If Conservative MPs don't wake up, I think at the next election, the voters will send them packing," the Liberal Democrats' leader, Ed Davey, said.
+In the parliamentary seat of Wakefield in northern England, the main opposition Labour party won.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)